-1. What is a weed eater and why I should buy it?
+1. What is a weed eater and why should I buy it?

-A weed eater, alternatively known as a ‘weed-whacker’ or ‘string trimmer’, is an instrument constituting a flexible monofilament line (rather than a blade) for cutting a variety of areas including grass that is inaccessible by mower, thick weeds, and yard detailing.
+A weed eater, alternatively known as a ‘weed-whacker’ or ‘string trimmer’, is an instrument constituting a flexible monofilament line (rather than a blade) for cutting a variety of areas including grass that are inaccessible by mower, thick weeds, and yard detailing.
 The tool is comprised of a long shaft with a cutting head towards the end, along with one or more handles.
 Some of the best weed eater models even come with a shoulder strap, blade guard, and other additional comfort features.